Floumzi/ADataStory/index.md

 Let's start with some definitions ! \
 **Fame**: the number of inner edges a user get positive and negative links. \
 **Popularity**: the ratio of positive inner links a user received over the total inner edges.
+A popularity ratio should be think as follows: close to 0 means low popularity while one close to 1 means high popularity

 ----------